 The Food Co-op is staffed and open from 6 a.m. to 2:30 p.m.
 Monday through Friday.

-There are two facilities on the campus housing the Co-op.
-Food Co-op is located in the lower level of the student commons.
-It is set up with shelves, freezers and coolers to hold the perishable and non-perishable items.
-Paper products, cleaning supplies and diapers may also be available.
+The Food Co-op is located in the lower level of the Student Commons.
+It is set up with shelves, freezers, and coolers to hold perishable and non-perishable items.
+Paper products, cleaning supplies, and diapers may also be available.
 The Food Co-op follows the guidelines of the Allen County, Indiana Board of Health as required for our permit to operate.
 This guarantees the proper storage and display of the food items.
-Many students report that 75 percent to 85 percent of their grocery needs are met at this facility.
-Students may shop one day per week.
+Many students report that 75-85% of their grocery needs are met at this facility.
+In exchange for monthly volunteer time, students may shop one day per week.

-Clothing and household items are located in Spiegel Hall, which is a former dormitory building on the north side of the campus.
-Men’s women’s, and children’s clothing plus household items, including furniture and appliances can be available.
+The Clothing Co-op is located in Spiegel Hall, which is a former dormitory building on the north side of the campus.
+Men’s, women’s, and children’s clothing plus household items, including furniture and appliances, can be available.
 Students shop at their own discretion for their family needs.
-No money or vouchers of any kinds is needed.
+No money or vouchers of any kind are needed.
 Students may shop six days per week in this facility.

 - Over the Counter medications are available.

 - School supplies as available in August each year.

 - Layettes of new baby items are given to each family that has an infant born to them.